 Then one day, we made a startling discovery: our skill in the courtroom provided us with sharp insights into our client’s business transactions.

 Resolving business disputes enable us to better advise our clients on the steps necessary on the front end in order to avoid disaster on the back end.
 We now bring that sharp focus into our transactional practice.

-We don’t practice cookie-cutter law, and our approach to your case will reflect that.
-We represent plaintiffs and defendants alike.
-We represent Fortune 500 companies and individuals.
-We thrive on variety and creativity, and our experience on both sides of the bar allows us to anticipate our opponents’ moves and to understand their cases oftentimes better than they do.
-The fact is that most lawyers don’t try cases anymore, which makes us different and gives us a considerable advantage over our opponents.
+We don’t practice cookie-cutter law, and our approach to your case or your business deal will reflect that.
+We represent Fortune 500 companies, closely held businesses and individuals.
+We thrive on variety and creativity, and our experience on both sides of the bar allows us to anticipate our opponents’ moves: whether those moves are in the courtroom or boardroom.

-We are trial lawyers, and we begin trying your case the moment you walk in the door.
-We start each case by asking our clients, “What is a win for you,” and every move that we make from that point forward is geared toward achieving that end as quickly and efficiently as possible.
+We have learned to seek the essence of our client’s situation; distill it for clarity and ask this question: “What is a win for you?”.
+From this point forward, every move that we make is geared toward achieving that end as quickly and efficiently as possible.
 What does this mean?
-It means that our written discovery is targeted and streamlined.
-It means that we’ll depose people, but certainly not everyone in the room.
-And it means that every piece of evidence that we gather and every brief that we write is all geared toward one end – getting our clients a “win,” whether it is in the boardroom, the courtroom or the halls of the highest court in the land.
+It means targeted effort without wasted motion.
+It means simple and straightforward transaction documents.
+And, in your lawsuit, it means that every piece of evidence that we gather and every brief that we write is all geared toward one end – getting you a “win,” whether it is in the boardroom, the courtroom or the halls of the highest court in the land.